LAGOS Research

 • LAGOS-NE: Includes only surface-water measurements and only water quality-type variables (e.g., major nutrients, chlorophyll, Secchi depth).

-• LAGOS-US: Includes more sample depths and types of lake observations (e.g., water temperature, lake chemistry, contaminants, etc.), including some lake profile data.
+• LAGOS-US: Includes surface-water measurements for more types of lake observations (e.g., lake chemistry, major nutrients, chlorophyll, Secchi depth, contaminants, etc.).

 • Minimum lake size: The minimum lake surface area is either 1 ha or 4 ha, depending on the module.
 For example, with LAGOS-NE lake watersheds are delineated only for lakes ≥ 4 ha, whereas with LAGOS-US this is done for lakes > 1 ha and within LAGOS-US, the core data modules use a minimum lake size of 1 ha, whereas some of the extension modules use a minimum lake size of 4 ha.